juicyarts/fs-inheritance-lib/README.md

 ## Whats the purpose
 At my company we write applications that heavliy depend on inheritance.
-So most of the Time i may have sctructures like this:
+So most of the time i may have a structure like this:

 ```
-+-- CoreProject
++-- coreProject
-+-- ChildProjectA
++-- childProjectA
-+-- ChildProjectB
++-- childProjectB
-    +-- ChildProjectBCore
+    +-- childProjectBCore
-    +-- ChildProjectBChildA
+    +-- childProjectBChildA
-        +-- ChildProjectBChildACore
+        +-- childProjectBChildACore
-        +-- ChildProjectBChildAChild
+        +-- childProjectBChildAChild
-    +-- ChildProjectBChildB
+    +-- childProjectBChildB
 ..
 ```

-Each Project may or may not inherit from its parent or neighbour project.
+Each project may or may not inherit from its parent or neighbour project.
-It Also may or my not have sources that also are available in parent or neighbour projects.
+It also may or my not have sources that also are available in parent or neighbour projects.
-We have technologies that supply functionality for templates and other resource inheritance on the server side.

-But i needed something that allows me to collect sources needed for css and javascript builds which i do inside my environment or on build servers.
+What i needed was something that allows me to collect sources the projects might depend on for css and javascript builds which i do locally or on build environments.

 ----

-Lets assume we have this kind of Structure for some applications that should inherit from each other:
+Lets assume we have this kind of structure for some applications that should inherit from each other:
 ```
-+-- CoreProject
++-- coreProject
     +-- js
         +-- lib
         +-- src